List of Once Upon a Time characters: Robin Hood

-Robin of Locksley/Robin Hood (seasons 2–7, Wonderland), portrayed by Sean Maguire and Tom Ellis, is the widower of Marian, father of their son Roland, and father of his and Zelena's daughter Robin.
+Robin of Locksley/Robin Hood (seasons 2–7, Wonderland), portrayed by Sean Maguire (Once Upon a Time) and Tom Ellis (Wonderland), is the widower of Marian, father of their son Roland, and father of his and Zelena's daughter Robin.
 Second true love of Regina "The Evil Queen".
 Robbing from the rich for the poor, Robin ends up with Marian because of his honor code, but his actions angers the Sheriff of Nottingham, who threatens to close down Robin's bar, prompting him to make a deal with Rumplestiltskin.
 Over the years, he gains a son, but loses Marian, but eventually finds a new love: Regina.
 However, he dies protecting Regina from Hades via annihilation from the Olympian Crystal.